top of page

 ENC 2135 JOURNEY

 Throughout this course, I have developed a much stronger understanding of my writing process, as well as how rhetoric, genre, and audience shape effective communication.
 At the beginning of the semester, I approached writing mainly as a way to present information.
+I focused on explaining ideas clearly, but I did not always think deeply about how my writing choices affected different readers.
 However, through completing Project 1 and Project 2, I learned that writing is not just about what you say, but how you say it, who you are saying it to, and why it matters in a specific context.
-This course helped me become more intentional in my writing and more aware of the choices I make as a writer.
+This course helped me become more intentional in my writing and more aware of the decisions I make as a writer.

-Through both projects, I gained a better understanding of rhetorical strategies, especially ethos, pathos, and logos.
-In my writing, I worked to build ethos by using credible sources and presenting accurate information.
-I used logos by organizing my ideas logically and supporting my argument with evidence.
-I also considered pathos by focusing on patient safety and the real-life impact of misinformation, especially in my multigenre campaign.
-Learning how to use these rhetorical appeals helped me think more carefully about how my writing influences readers and how I can make my arguments more effective.
+Throughout both projects, I also gained a better understanding of rhetorical strategies, especially ethos, pathos, and logos.
+I learned how to build ethos by using credible sources and presenting accurate information, which is especially important in scientific and medical writing.
+I used logos by organizing my ideas logically and supporting my claims with evidence from research.
+I also incorporated pathos by focusing on patient safety and the real-life consequences of misinformation, particularly in my multigenre campaign.
+Understanding these rhetorical appeals helped me become more aware of how my writing influences readers and how I can make my arguments more effective and persuasive.

 Another important concept I learned in this course is the idea of discourse communities.
-Before this class, I did not fully understand how different fields, such as science and medicine, have their own expectations for communication.
-Through my research on stem cell therapies, I saw how important accuracy, credibility, and evidence are in scientific writing.
-At the same time, I also learned that when communicating with a general audience, the language and structure need to change to make the information more accessible.
-Understanding discourse communities helped me see that writing is not one-size-fits-all, and that effective communication depends on understanding the expectations of a specific group.
+Before taking this class, I did not fully understand how different fields have their own expectations and ways of communicating.
+Through my research on stem cell therapies, I saw how scientific and medical communities prioritize accuracy, evidence, and careful language.
+At the same time, I also learned that when communicating with a general audience, the language and presentation must change to make the information more accessible.
+This helped me understand that writing is not one-size-fits-all, and that successful communication requires adapting to the expectations of a specific audience or community.

 bottom of page